jonnyy04/LFA_LABS/LFA_Labs/target/classes/lab3/Lab3.md

     }
 }
 ```

+This code defines a Lexer that tokenizes an input string based on predefined patterns.
+It iterates through the input, matching substrings against different token types from TokenType using regular expressions.
+If a match is found, a new Token object is created (excluding whitespace tokens), and the matched part is removed from the input.
+If no match is found, an error is thrown.
+The main method demonstrates its usage by tokenizing a script-like input with commands for graphics rendering.

 ### **Key Points:**
 - **Regex matching** is used to extract tokens.
 - **Whitespace is ignored** to prevent unnecessary tokens.